 |Stimson||Bright, strident, honky, unfinished||Not good||C crow but with high rattles often||Medium to MH||Sharp||Open||Stiff||Consistently not finished|

 This chart may be helpful in seeing what strengths of reeds are available and their price points.
 For a beginner, the GTG Rookie MS is recommended.
 For all other young players or older who like a soft reed, the Bjorklund MS makes a good choice.
 For most student players and professionals who like softer reeds, any of the medium reeds are a good choice.
 Make sure to have read the descriptions of them to make the right choice for you.
 If you like a lot of resistance, the most consistent MH reeds are the Légère, Magic Reed, and Pastiche.
-Make sure to try HB and Sandy Stimson only if you or your teacher knows how to adjust reeds.
+Make sure to try Sandy Stimson only if you or your teacher knows how to adjust reeds.
 The chart is ordered by price.

 |Reed||Medium Soft||Medium||Medium Hard||Needs Adjustment||Price|